 Skip to main content

-Chapter Thirty-Two: Long Live Revolution!
+Epilogue: Long Live Revolution!

 Meera adjusted her spectacles as she leaned in to read one of the advertisements in the local newspaper.
 She was sitting on the balcony of her son’s quarters in Birbhum.
 He worked as a Sub-Divisional Magistrate as one of the first IAS officers of Independent India.
-She read the particular section that attracted her attention again and again and that prompted the maid who served her tea to ask, “What is it you are so eagerly reading?
+She read the particular section that attracted her attention again and again, and that prompted the maid who served her tea to ask, “What is it you are so eagerly reading?
 Didimoni?”
-Meera looked up from the newspaper at the maid and asked in urgency “Where is Dadababu?”
+Meera looked up from the newspaper at the maid and asked in urgency, “Where is Dadababu?”

 “Oh, he is meditating.”
 She pointed at the other room.
 Meera did not wait for her son to stop meditating.
 She walked into his room and placed the paper down.

 “We must leave for Medinipur immediately.”
 That made him open his eyes.
-If anyone saw Azad Ahmed’s twenty-five-year-old face he would remind them of his father.
+If anyone saw Azad Ahmed’s twenty-five-year-old face, he would remind them of his father.
 He frowned at his mother’s words.
 Not the first time he had seen her being impulsive.
 “Medinipur?”
 He asked, straightening himself and reaching for the Panjabi.
 “Why?”
 Meera placed the paper in front of him.
-In it was an advertisement in the personal column by someone with the name of Sharat Gangopadhyay.
+It was an advertisement in the personal column by someone with the name of Sharat Gangopadhyay.
 It was a Smaran Sabha arranged by him in memory of his father and associates.
 Azad looked up with questioning eyes.

 “ Is this the same Sharat Da you keep talking about?”
 Meera nodded.
 “I had no idea he was in Medinipur.”
 She shook her head.
 “We must go to pay homage to Master Moshai.
 And for the sake of your father’s memory.”